joejoezz/PyOLYMPEX/README.md

 - Processes Raw Parsivel APU (.dat) files from the OLYMPEX field campaign.
 - Allows user to specify averating time (usually 1 min but can be any multiple of 10 seconds)
 - Different filtering for rain vs. snow
-- Removal of any range of drop size bins
+- Easily allows for slicing data by drop size bin

 ####Future Features:
 #####Priority #1: Parsivel
-- ParsivelDSD class that uses Tokay et al. (2014) method to compute DSD, LWC, Z, etc. (under construction)
 - Write data to text files
 - Plot timeseries, drop size distributions, and fall velocities